srilakshmi334/to-do/README.md

 # to-do
 TO-DO List Tracker

-Based on Codedex Project: https://www.codedex.io/projects/create-a-to-do-list-app-with-html-css-js
+Based on Codédex Project: https://www.codedex.io/projects/create-a-to-do-list-app-with-html-css-js

 A Javascript app used to organize daily tasks to improve schedule productivity.
 Use of HTML & CSS for initial app design.